 Annual Limits

-The dental insurance component of Medicaid typically includes an annual benefit maximum limiting what the plan pays each year.
+The dental insurance component of Medicaid typically includes an annual benefit maximum that limits the plan’s payout each year.
 Each state sets different thresholds.

 For instance, Nebraska and South Carolina have a $750 annual limit, while South Dakota’s reaches $2,000.
 You will have to pay out-of-pocket for expenses exceeding this amount.